Table Of Contents

 Your trusty Rubi TX-900-N won’t help you there as it can’t cut natural stone so the only alternative is wet cutting.

-Instead of running around the house, up and down flights of stairs all day, you can walk a few feet to your cutting station and do it all there.
+Instead of running around the house, up and down flights of stairs all day to your wet saw, you can walk a few feet to your wet saw tent cutting station and do it all there.

 If I managed to persuade my wife with this, I’m sure a fellow tiler like you will see the logic in it too.

-Since the material is plastic, very similar to any outdoor cover you may have seen, you can take it outside and rinse it off with the hose.
+Since the material is plastic sheeting, very similar to any outdoor cover you may have seen, you can take it outside and rinse it off with the hose.

 When I disassemble I try to fold the corners inwards so any run off goes inside the tent and not drip onto the floor.